TrendingTechnology/jupyter-react/README.md

 Please open [issues](https://github.com/datalayer/datalayer/issues) for questions, feature requests, bug reports...
 We also welcome [pull requests](https://github.com/datalayer/datalayer/pulls).

 Follow the below steps to create your development environment.
-You will need [Miniconda](https://docs.conda.io/en/latest/miniconda.html) up-and-running your machine (MacOS or Linux, Windows not support as developement platform for the time-being).
+You will need [Miniconda](https://docs.conda.io/en/latest/miniconda.html) up-and-running on your machine (MacOS or Linux, Windows is not supported as developement platform for the time-being).

 ```bash
 # Clone this repository.